 The art training program at the Manchester Craftsmen’s Guild, in Pittsburgh’s poorest neighborhood, was established to redirect the lives of youths from violence and resulted in: 80% of participants going on to college, compared to 20 % of non-participants; a 27% drop in juvenile crime and a 64% decrease in repeated criminal behavior in preteens.

 Redemsong understands the impact and importance of music in the lives of high risks children and schools that cannot afford sufficient instruments for their music departments.
-We address this problem through our Music Scholarship Program, which has provided donations of grand pianos and other instruments, nationwide, to public schools, in an attempt to help fill that gap.
-The program has also provided instruments to America’s least wealthiest children (we’re no longer addressing people as poor – their lives are rich.)
-These are the children in the Appalachians through our partnership with Wolfe County’s School District (Kentucky, USA), America’s most impoverished county.
-Some of the instruments received in Wolfe County were embraced by children who had never even played an instrument in all their lives and often sit in bare instrument music classes.
+We address this problem through our Music Scholarship Program, which has provided donations of grand pianos and many other instruments, nationwide, to public schools, and children living in marginalized communities, in an attempt to help fill that gap.

 Please join us in our mission to help create positive, productive lives and increased academic performance created through the benefits of music.
 Please donate below to a child’s self-esteem and hope.
 We also accept donated instruments – click on donate now.